Kingdom of León

 The Kingdom of León was an independent kingdom situated in the northwest region of the Iberian Peninsula.
 It was founded in 910 when the Christian princes of Asturias along the northern coast of the peninsula shifted their capital from Oviedo to the city of León.
-The kings of León fought civil wars, wars against neighbouring kingdoms, and campaigns to repel invasions by both the Moors and the Vikings, all in order to protect their kingdom's changing fortunes.
+The kings of León fought civil wars, wars against neighbouring kingdoms and campaigns by both the Moors and the Vikings, all in order to protect their kingdom's changing fortunes.

 García is the first of the kings described by the charters as reigning in León.
 It is generally assumed that the old Asturian kingdom was divided among the three sons of Alfonso III of Asturias: García (León), Ordoño (Galicia) and Fruela (Asturias), as all three participated in deposing their father.
 When García died in 914, León went to Ordoño, who now ruled both León and Galicia as Ordoño II.
 At Ordoño's death in 924, the throne went to his brother Fruela II (924–925), who died of leprosy a year later.
 Fruela's death in 925 was followed by a civil war, after which Alfonso, the eldest son of Ordoño II, emerged as the new king Alfonso IV, ruling from 925 to 932.
 After a further power struggle, Ramiro, the younger brother of Alfonso IV, became king in 932, having captured his brother Alfonso, as well as the three sons of Fruela II – Alfonso, Ordoño and Ramiro.
 Alfonso IV may have died soon after, but he left two infant sons, called Ordoño and Fruela.
 When Ramiro died in 951, he left two sons by two different wives.
-When the elder son Ordoño III, who ruled from 951 to 56, suddenly died aged little more than thirty, he was succeeded by his younger half-brother Sancho I "The Fat" (956–966), as Ordoño had failed to produce a legitimate heir.
+When the elder son Ordoño III, who ruled from 951 to 956, suddenly died aged little more than thirty, he was succeeded by his younger half-brother Sancho I "The Fat" (956–966), as Ordoño had failed to produce a legitimate heir.